13798-mad/Object-Detection-in-Image-using-OpenCV-YOLO-Algorithm/README.md

-yolo configuration file unable to load due to its size , kindly dowmnload it from below link :
+yolo weights file unable to load due to its size , kindly dowmnload it from below link :

 https://pjreddie.com/darknet/yolo/